-Sediment, floatables, gross debris, and spent media can generally be disposed of at the local landfill in accordance with local regulations.
+Sediment, floatables, and gross debris can generally be disposed of at the local landfill in accordance with local regulations.
 The toxicity of the residues produced will depend on the activities in the contributing drainage area.
 Testing of the residues may be required if they are considered potentially hazardous.
-In all cases, local regulators should be contacted about disposal requirements.